 Some grounds maintenance jobs are seasonal, available mainly in the spring, summer, and fall.
 Most of the work is done outdoors in all weather conditions.
 The work can be repetitive and physically demanding, requiring frequent bending, kneeling, lifting, and shoveling.

 How to Become a Grounds Maintenance Worker

-Most grounds maintenance workers need no formal education and are trained on the job.
+Most ground maintenance workers need no formal education and are trained on the job.
 Most states require licensing for workers who apply pesticides or fertilizers.

-The employment of grounds maintenance workers is projected to grow 8% from 2020 to 2030, as fast as average for all occupations.
+The employment of grounds maintenance workers is projected to grow 5% from 2021 to 2031, as fast as the average for all occupations.
 More workers will be needed to keep up with the increasing demand for lawn care and landscaping services from large institutions and individual homeowners.
 Job prospects should be excellent.